-Since his appointment to Wesley Mission in 2006 he has built a strong reputation as a public advocate on such issues as homelessness, household debt and financial stress and the care of the mentally ill and vulnerable.
+Since his appointment to Wesley Mission in 2006 he has built a strong reputation as a public advocate on such issues as homelessness, household debt and financial stress and the care for people experiencing mental illness and the vulnerable.

 Non-Executive Director and Deputy Chair

 BEc, FCA, GAICD